jimmyjamesarnold/annoPipeline/README.txt

     from annoPipeline import *

+    # define a list of genes you would like annotated
     geneList = ['CDK2', 'FGFR1', 'SLC6A4']

     # annoPipeline will execute full annotation pipeline.
 Will save annotations as Excel.
-    bib_df = annoPipeline(geneList) # returns pandas df with annotations for gene and bibliographic info.
+    df = annoPipeline(geneList) # returns pandas df with annotations for gene and bibliographic info.

 Problems Solved in 0.1